BrunoZell/CollectiveIntelligence/litepaper.md

 Further, it privately proposes to you what you could to instead in order to fulfill your wants while not

+Do whatever you want, as long as everybody is cool with it: We need a verification function for that.
+Any action can be evaluated against latest observations+domains and all active asks (wants) in the network, so you can (locally in private and publicly in EV-Selection) verify that everybody is cool with what you're about to do.
+This mechanisms also serves as a identification and verification of successful-delivery% for any action plan.
+Considering everything we don't know which has assumed causal mechanisms the user subscribes to (=the domain models he's okay with to reason through, usually science and his own political/societal ego.

+Feel free to ask, look out for a response, but don't expect a change in behavior: In the sense of actions: You can ask somebody to do something or don't do something, or do something differently.
+They may answer to your request with counter-asks which would change their minds, although it's up to them to communicate or not.
+Multiple Ask-rounds essentially are direct negotiations of social coordination.
 ## Theoretical Foundations

 - Counterfactual reasoning with structural causal models (Judea Pearl).